 OBD2 Error Codes: P0218, P0613, P0614, P0706, P0865, P0972

 If your engine’s RPMs fluctuate when accelerating, there may be an issue with the transmission.
-Specifically, RPMs may surge if the clutch slips when shifting, either from deterioration or not having adequate automatic transmission fluid (ATF).
+Specifically, RPMs may surge if the clutch slips when shifting, either from wear or not having adequate automatic transmission fluid (ATF).

 8. Malfunctioning Tachometer